roanster007/bharatfd/README.md

 - **googletrans**: To translate the FAQs into various supported languages.
 - **django-ckeditor**: To provide a WYSIWYG editor for FAQs answers, supporting multiple languages.

+## Deployment

+- This app is deployed at https://bharatfd-app-1.onrender.com/
+- The APIs described in the later `API Usage` section can be implemented on this server!

 ## How to setup and run locally (With Docker)

 1. **Clone the repository:**